Follow these steps to export fish and fish products. This guide will help you comply with

-Step 1: Check export legislation relating to your goods
+Step 1: Check how your goods are defined

 - crustaceans (such as prawns, rock lobster, yabbies, crabs)